ericminikel/cureffi/_posts/2014-09-30-the-conformation-holds-the-information.markdown

 #### A brief history of the prion hypothesis

 When Stanley Prusiner first coined the term *prion* in 1982, many biologists weren't happy.
 He invented this term, a contraction of "proteinaceous infectious particle", to describe the unique nature of the pathogens that cause a class of diseases such as scrapie, kuru and Creutzfeldt-Jakob disease.
-The pathogenic agent contained, said Prusiner, "a protein that is required for infectivity"
+The pathogenic agent contained, said Prusiner, "a protein that is required for infectivity" [[Prusiner 1982]].

 In 1982, Prusiner's principal lines of evidence for the uniquely proteinaceous nature of the pathogen all revolved around what it took to destroy the its infectivity.
 The infectivity of scrapie, a model prion disease that Prusiner studied in hamsters, could be destroyed by a variety of chemical and enzymatic treatements known to destroy proteins, but was unaffected by a wide range of chemical and enzymatic treatments (and UV light) known to destroy nucleic acids.